PesseJinkman/LocalHybridRAG/README.md

-# HybridSearchRAG
+# LocalHybridRAG

-HybridSearchRAG is a **Retrieval-Augmented Generation (RAG) framework** that combines **lexical search (BM25)** and **semantic embeddings (FAISS)** to deliver more robust and accurate document retrieval for LLM-powered applications.
+LocalHybridRAG is a **Retrieval-Augmented Generation (RAG) framework** that combines **lexical search (BM25)** and **semantic embeddings (FAISS)** to deliver more robust and accurate document retrieval for LLM-powered applications.
 It includes utilities for indexing, caching, hybrid retrieval, and integration with local LLMs such as Ollama.

 ---